 Divide the mixture between prepared ramekins and place in a small roasting dish.
 Pour very hot water into dish, coming half way up the sides of the ramekins.
 Bake for 25 minutes until soufflés are risen and lightly golden.
 Do not panic if they are slightly one-sided or have exploded at the top – they will be fine.

 Remove ramekins from the roasting dish and allow to cool for an hour – they will deflate and settle down.
 Once cool run a small knife carefully around the inside of the ramekins to release the soufflés slightly, and tip out onto into another roasting dish or individual oven-safe dishes and store in the fridge until ready to finish and serve.
-Soufflés can be prepared to this point the day before serving.
+Soufflés can be prepared to this point the day before serving and stored, covered in the fridge, or up to a month in the freezer.

-Preheat oven to 200˚C. Sprinkle soufflés with remaining Gruyere and pour over the remaining cream.
+Preheat oven to 200˚C. Put the soufflés in a baking dish and sprinkle with remaining Gruyere and pour over the remaining cream.
 Bake for 12-15 minutes or until the soufflés are lightly puffed, golden and delicious, switch the heat source to grill for the last minute (watch them closely) to ensure a golden bubbling top.
 Serve with remaining cream drizzled around the base and with a small bitter green salad.